 Clinical featuresThis section has been translated automatically.

-- In the course of years reddish-livid, blurred, clearly indurated, hyperkeratotic plaques, either surface-smooth or coarse lamellar scaly.
-Possibly hyperaesthesia, central atrophy, also erosions or rhagades (over the dorsal parts of the finger joints) or also flat ulcers.
-Typical is a seasonal course with clear accentuation of the skin symptoms in the cold season and equally clear (but mostly not complete) remission in the summer months.
+Over the course of years, reddish-livid, indistinct, distinctly indurated, hyperkeratotic plaques, either surface smooth or coarse lamellar scaling.
+Possibly hyperesthesia, central atrophy, also erosions or rhagades (over the dorsal parts of the finger joints) or also areal ulcers.
+A seasonal course is typical, with clear accentuation of the skin symptoms in the cold season and equally clear (but usually not complete) remission in the summer months.

 LaboratoryThis section has been translated automatically.